Applying to the MAS-IA Program

 All individuals reapplying must submit a new application, pay the application fee and adhere to any new application requirements.
 Certain materials, such as test scores, transcripts, and letters of reference may be used again.
 Please keep in mind it is the responsibility of the applicant to verify test scores have not expired and that letters of reference are up-to-date.

 IR/PS adheres to all University of California policies and procedures regarding nondiscrimination and affirmative action.
-For more information, please visit the UC San Diego Office of Graduate Studies.
+For more information, please visit the UC San Diego Graduate Division.